-250 ALA-MLS Librarians with master's degrees from programs of library and information studies accredited by the American Library Association.
-251 Total Librarians Persons with the title of librarian who do paid work that usually requires professional training and skill in the theoretical or scientific aspects of library work, or both, as distinct from its mechanical or clerical aspect.
-This data element also includes ALA-MLS (data element #250).
-252 All Other Paid Staff This includes all other FTE employees paid from the reporting unit budget, including plant operations, security, and maintenance staff.
-253 Total Paid Employees This is the sum of Total Librarians and All Other Paid Staff
+26 ALA-MLS Librarians with master's degrees from programs of library and information studies accredited by the American Library Association.
+27 Total Librarians Persons with the title of librarian who do paid work that usually requires professional training and skill in the theoretical or scientific aspects of library work, or both, as dis- tinct from its mechanical or clerical aspect.
+This data element also includes ALA-MLS (data element #26).
+28 All Other Paid Staff This includes all other FTE employees paid from the reporting unit budget, including plant operations, security, and maintenance staff.
+29 Total Paid Employees This is the sum of total librarians (data element #27) and all other paid staff (data element #28).